Current Opportunities

 - Learning Needs Analysis

-- Lead and support the identification of learning needs by analyzing performance and competence data.
-Identify gaps in relation to required levels, outline priorities for Learning and Development interventions.
+- Lead and support the identification of learning needs by analysing performance and competence data.
+Identify gaps in relation to required levels; outline priorities for Learning and Development interventions.

 - Organize and prepare complex documents using a variety of computer applications such as Microsoft Office.
 Also responsible for gathering and summarizing data for leadership reports.